 The decline conveyor is just one of the many different layouts that can be used, which has a few different advantages over other types.

-The main advantage to using a decline belt conveyor layout design is that it minimizes the amount of space required for installation and operation compared to an incline or level layout.
-Installation requires less space because equipment such as power motors, chutes, belts, pulleys and drums are arranged in a smaller space.
+The main advantage of using a decline belt conveyor layout design is that it minimizes the amount of space required for installation and operation compared to an incline or level layout.
+Installation requires less space because equipment such as power motors, chutes, belts, pulleys, and drums are arranged in a smaller space.

-A belt conveyor layout will also be affected by various factors such as product length, width, weight and number of items per batch.
+A belt conveyor layout will also be affected by various factors such as product length, width, weight, and a number of items per batch.
 The objective of a conveyor layout is to maximize the output while minimizing the input—to make the best use of available space.

 Inclined Belt Conveyor Layouts

-The inclined belt conveyor layout is a system for loading and unloading containers on board of bulk carrier ships.
-Ship operators use this method because it’s fast, safe, effective and flexible.
+The inclined belt conveyor layout is a system for loading and unloading containers on board bulk carrier ships.
+Ship operators use this method because it’s fast, safe, effective, and flexible.
 It also reduces the need for expensive cranes or freight elevators to load or unload cargo.

 This shipping method is most cost-effective at ports with large container vessels but not necessarily deep water berths (because they can’t accommodate large container vessel).

-Inclined Belt Conveyor, as one of the main conveying equipments in the industry, has been widely used for transporting bulk materials such as sand , gravel , coal, ore and so on.
+Inclined Belt Conveyor, as one of the main conveying equipment in the industry, has been widely used for transporting bulk materials such as sand, gravel, coal, ore, and so on.
 The inclined belt conveyor is a kind of carrier that can transport bulk materials from lower to upper places and also each other.
-The incline angle helps keep the product flowing smoothly and efficiently, while providing easy access for loading and unloading.
+The incline angle helps keep the product flowing smoothly and efficiently while providing easy access for loading and unloading.

 Overland Belt Conveyor Layouts